 It’s important for all businesses to have systems in place to determine whether workers should be classified an employee or independent contractor, as tax, super and other government obligations are different depending on whether the working arrangement is employment or contracting.

 Employees generally have PAYG withholding, superannuation (and occasionally fringe benefits tax) paid by the employer.

 Contractors generally look after their own tax obligations.

-If you get it wrong and fail to meet your obligations, you risk having to pay penalties and charges.
+If you, as an employer, get it wrong and fail to meet your obligations, you risk having to pay penalties and charges.

 Employee or Contractor: What factors do you need to consider?